mallami/Projects/ERS.md

 * View All Employees
 * Enter a New Employee
 * View All Employee Tickets
-* Change view by ticket status
+* Change view by ticket status (Submitted, Rejected, Approved)
 * Approve, reject, or delete the selected tickets in the list
 * My Expense Tickets screen to view the previous expense tickets for the manager
 * New Expense Ticket screen to let a manager to enter a new expense ticket for approval